OpenFreeEnergy/gufe/src/gufe/visualization/README.md

 not fit in a URL.
 Appended `inputs` take priority over anything baked into the frame, which is what makes that form work at all.

-**Inputs may be content or a URL to content**, and every frame accepts both:
+**Inputs may be content or a URL to content**, and the frame accepts both:
 `asText()` / `asObject()` fetch a whitespace-free `http(s)://` string and use anything else as-is.
-Read file-shaped inputs through those helpers rather than touching `inputs[…]` directly and a new frame gets that for free.
+Read file-shaped inputs through those helpers rather than touching `inputs[…]` directly and a new view gets that for free.
 Note the one place it does *not* help — see below.

 ### Why the page fetches, and not the frame